 This moment, this day, was when our privilege was truly put into reality.
 The experience was humbling, it was educational, it was awakening.
 We were challenged to put aside our emotions and entitlement.
 We were in a place of hope, potential, and growth.
 The sincerity of the individuals we were surrounded by changed us.

-The following day, we were welcomed into the villages, to walk besides a mother and go through her standard day, step-by-step.
-In our home, we worked with a beautiful, young lady who was a mother to two but also took care of her siblings and mom.
-She led us to the where she acquired her water, a little stream about a mile away, where we filled as many jugs as we could carry and tried to save every last drop on our way back to her place.
-She taught us how she makes a meal for her family, but what I did not realize, was that she was making the meal for us.
-We sat next to her children and many kids from the village who came to get any bit of food they could, and we ate with our hands under the sun overlooking a breathtaking view.
-I could not help but feel wrong for eating food made from the resources we brought them.
+A few days later, we were welcomed into more villages, to walk beside a mother and go through her standard day, step-by-step.
+These villages were in the hills of Kenya, about seven hours from the city center.
+The views were absolutely breathtaking, and yet the conditions of life did not seem to match the magnificence of the land.
+We worked with a beautiful, young mother of two who also took care of her siblings and mom.
+She led us to the little stream where she acquired water about a mile away.
+We filled as many jugs as we could carry, trying to save every last drop on our way back to her place.
+She taught us how she makes a meal for her family, but what I did not realize was that she was making the meal for us.
+We sat next to her children and many kids from the neighboring huts who came to get any piece of food they could, and we ate with our hands under the sun while gazing at the never-ending landscape.
+I could not help but feel wrong for eating food made from the resources that we brought them.
 And yet, she insisted.

-This moment, that I do not have words to capture, was by far my favorite and most memorable experience.
-This was the moment that I cried over, the moment I still cry over.
-I think about the hospitality, the positivity from each person, and the optimism that shined from the grandmother's soul, a woman impaired by what I assume is Polio, who crawled from behind the hut to greet us and hug us as if we were her own grandchildren.
-This, in its entirety, was worth every, single, last penny I spent to travel to this wonderful country.
+This moment, which I do not have words to capture, was by far my favorite and most memorable experience.
+This was the moment I cried over, the moment I still cry over.
+I think about the hospitality, the positivity from each person.
+I reminisce on the optimism that shined from the soul of a woman impaired by what I assume is polio.
+When we first arrived, the grandmother crawled from behind the clay home picking up her legs with her bent hands, to greet and hug us as if we were her own.
+This experience alone was worth every single last penny I spent to travel to this wonderful country.